View Arnoldus BEKX's Notice on bayofplentytimes.co.nz and share memories

 |

 BEKX, Arnoldus Franciscus.
 (Arie) On 17 September 2020, in his 92nd year.
 Dearly loved husband of the late Barbara.
 Much loved father of Tony, Jacky, Patrice, Peter (deceased) and their families.
 Loved Opa of Nikolai, Olivia, Milly and Winter, and great Opa of Arie and Pia.
-A Requiem Mass will be held at the Cathedral of the Blessed Virgin Mary, Grey Street, Hamilton East on Thursday 21 September at 1.30 pm followed by private cremation.
+A Requiem Mass will be held at the Cathedral of the Blessed Virgin Mary, Grey Street, Hamilton East ( the date should be 24th September at 1.30 pm NOT 1st October) followed by private cremation.
 Correspondence to Tony Bekx, P.O.
 Box 4255, Hamilton East.